hc1111/deceptive-attention-master_fact_ai/README.md

 # No singular results notebook was provided as the extent of the experiment was so large.
 Instead we have split up the paper as follows for easier interpretability.

 ## Classification Tasks
 In order to reproduce the results of classification tasks from the report, run the notebook ('LogFiles.ipynb') in 'deceptive-attention-master_fact_ai/deceptive-attention-master/src/classification_tasks/' to import results.
-The functions used in LogFiles.ipynb can be found in 'classification_tasks.py'
+The functions used in 'LogFiles.ipynb' can be found in 'classification_tasks.py'

 Use 'Run_Classification_Task.ipynb' to train models and reproduce results.